 Leave From The Hospital Grounds

-A person detained under this section may not leave the hospital grounds without the permission of the Home Secretary, even for a short period of time.
+A person detained under this section may not leave the hospital grounds without the permission of the Secretary of State for Justice, even for a short period of time.

 The leave is time restricted and can be subject to conditions such as being accompanied by a nurse.
 If the time limits or restrictions are not kept the person can be brought back to hospital, by the police if necessary.